keivanipchihagh/ML-Models-from-Scratch/README.md

 # Linear Models
- Implementations of linear models in python, regularizations and gradient decent updating.
+Implementations of LinearRegression, LassoRegression and RidgeRegression with appropriate Regularizers and Optimizers.